Children love Facebook, Youtube, and gaming sites, among others websites that you may not even have heard about.

 Avoiding online strangers who ask for contact information of any kind is a cyber safety precaution that should always be followed.
 Kids should be taught to never give information like phone numbers, addresses or the name of their school to strangers, including friends of friends.

-This tribe sends hurtful and/or posts negative comment on their blogs.
+Cyber bullies: This tribe sends hurtful and/or posts negative comment on their blogs.
 They may keep sending nuisance messages, or try to hack into your mail id.
 If they succeed, they can use the mail id to send messages to those on your mailing list.
 Cyber bullies could also post information about people on websites with bad comments about them.

-Antidote: Taking them off ‘friends’ lists and blocking them from messenger will limit their access.
+Antidote: Taking them off ‘friends lists and blocking them from messenger will limit their access.
 Checking out privacy options for all internet activities will also help to block out cyber stalkers and bullies.

 Antidote: Passwords that contain a combination of letters, numbers and special characters are safest.

-The passwords that can be cracked easily are those containing one’s name, date of birth, or mother’s name.
+The passwords that can be cracked easily are those containing ones name, date of birth, or mothers name.

-Phishers send fraudulent emails claiming to be from a bank or mail service provider.
+Phishing scams: Phishers send fraudulent emails claiming to be from a bank or mail service provider.
 They ask for contact details, bank account number, password and other confidential information.
 Once they get that information, they misuse it.

 Antidote: Genuine banks, mail providers and others never ask for passwords and important information by email.
 So the only solution is to ignore all such mails.

-Mail inboxes often get flooded with advertising e-mail known as spam.
+Spam: Mail inboxes often get flooded with advertising e-mail known as spam.
 When a mail is opened, or a file downloaded, spam can install a virus or nasty software in your computer.
 Others can bring unwanted, obscene links.

 Antidote: Delete all mail from unknown senders.
 Refraining from posting mail ids on websites will also save you from spam.